 Your salivary glands make saliva, which helps your body digest food and keeps your mouth moist.
 Most of your saliva comes from the parotid, submandibular, and sublingual glands (see Figure 1).
 There are also hundreds of smaller salivary glands in your mouth.
 They are located under the membranes that line your mouth and throat.

 The parotid glands are the largest of all your salivary glands.
-They are located in front of your ears (see figure).
+They are located in front of your ears (see Figure 1).
 Your facial nerve runs through each parotid gland.
 This nerve controls the muscles in your face, which allow movements such as raising your eyebrows, closing your eyelids, and smiling.
-Most salivary gland tumors are located in the parotid gland.
+Most tumors found in the parotid gland are benign (not cancerous).

 - A superficial parotid gland tumor develops in the part of the gland that lies over your facial nerve.

 - A deep lobe parotid gland tumor develops in the part of the gland that lies under your facial nerve.

 Surgery to treat parotid gland tumors is very precise.
 This is because your facial nerve needs to be protected during surgery.
 The goal is to remove the entire tumor without harming your facial nerve.